sbslee/fuc/docs/cli.rst

    usage: fuc vcf-rename [-h] [--mode TEXT] [--range INT INT] [--sep TEXT]
                          vcf names

    This command will rename the samples in a VCF file.
-It essentially wraps the 'pyvcf.VcfFrame.rename' method from the fuc API.

    There are three renaming modes: 'MAP', 'INDICIES', and 'RANGE'.
 The default mode is 'MAP' in which case the 'names' file must contain two columns, one